 the Port Authority must:

-Development control of strategic port land is the responsibility of Far North Queensland Ports Corporation Limited (trading as Ports North), who is also the assessment manager for developments undertaken wholly on strategic port land, under the Planning Act 2016 (PA).
+Development control of strategic port land is the responsibility of Far North Queensland Ports Corporation Limited (trading as Ports North), who is also the assessment manager for developments undertaken wholly on strategic port land, under the Planning Act 2016 (Planning Act).